BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 All matches shall have a duration of 90 minutes unless a shorter time (not less than 60 minutes) is mutually arranged by the two Captains in consultation with the referee prior to the commencement of the match, and in any event shall be of equal halves.

-Any Club failing to commence at the appointed time shall, failing a satisfactory written explanation to the Secretary within seven days of the offence, shall be fined a sum not less than £14.00 or be otherwise dealt with as the Management Committee may determine.
+Any Club failing to commence at the appointed time shall be fined a sum not less than £14.00 or be otherwise dealt with as the Management Committee may determine.

 Referees must order matches to commence at the appointed time and must report all late starts to the Competition Secretary.

-The Home team must provide at least two Mitre Monde, minimum or equivalent standard, footballs fit for play and the referee shall make a report to the Competition Secretary if the footballs are unsuitable.
-Goal nets must be used in all matches.
+The Home team must provide at least two footballs fit for play and the referee shall make a report to the Competition Secretary if the footballs are unsuitable.
+Goal nets must be used.

-c) Except by permission of the Management Committee all matches must be played on the dates originally fixed by the Competition Secretary but priority shall be given to the Football Association and all relevant County Association Cup Competitions.
+c) Except by permission of the Management Committee all matches must be played on the dates originally fixed but priority shall be given to the Football Association and Parent County Association Cup Competitions.
 All other matches must be considered secondary.
 Clubs may mutually agree to bring forward a match with the consent of the Secretary.
 In the case of a revised fixture date, the Clubs must be given by the Competition 5 clear days’ notice of the match (unless otherwise mutually agreed).

 d) The Secretary of the Home Club must give notice in writing, by email, by telephone or by any other means, full particulars of the location of, and access to, the Ground and time of kick off to the Match Officials and the Secretary of the opposing Club at least four clear days prior to the playing of the match.
 The Away Club shall seek and acknowledge receipt of such particulars.
 Any Club failing to comply with this Rule shall be liable to a fine £14.00.

-f) Home and Away matches shall be played.
-In the event of a Club failing to keep its engagement the Management Committee shall have power to inflict a fine, deduct points from the defaulting Club, award the points, from the match in question, to the opponents, order the defaulting Club to pay any expenses incurred by the opponents or otherwise deal with them except the award of goals.
+f) i) Home and Away matches shall be played.
+In the event of a Club failing to keep its engagement the Management Committee shall have power to inflict a fine, deduct points from the defaulting Club, award the points from the match in question to the opponents, order the defaulting Club to pay any expenses incurred by the opponents or otherwise deal with them except the award of goals.

-For the purpose of this Rule inability to field a complete team shall not, in any circumstances, be deemed a satisfactory explanation.
+(Note: For the purpose of this Rule inability to field a complete team shall not, in any circumstances, be deemed a satisfactory explanation).

 g) A Club may at its discretion and in accordance with the Laws of the Game use 3 substitute players in any match in this Competition who may be selected from a maximum of five players.

-The Referee shall be informed of the names of the Substitutes no later than 5 minutes before the start of the game (this means the official nominated Kick Off time).
+The Referee shall be informed of the names of the Substitutes no later than 5 minutes before the start of the match.

 A player who has been selected, appointed or named as a substitute before the start of the match but does not actually play in the game, shall not be considered to have been a player in that game within the meaning of Rule 8 of this Competition.